citizenfx/fivem-docs/content/docs/server-manual/migrating-from-citmp.md

 end
 ```

-### Bitwise Operations

-Lua 5.4 deprecated `bit32`, and the CfxLua runtime does not enable it.
-Bitwise operations now work using normal operators (`&`, `|`, ...) like in most other programming languages.

 ### CLR

 NeoLua is no longer in use, so the `clr` namespace does not exist anymore.
 If you need to run C\# code, use the normal .NET runtime and server exports.